 Now entering its 29th season as the home of American University athletics, Bender Arena officially opened its doors on Jan.
 23, 1988, when AU's women's basketball team hosted James Madison University.
 The new arena was a welcome sight for all associated with the University, as the program previously played all its home contests in the old Cassell Center across campus.

-The funds for Bender Arena were donated by alumni benefactors Howard and Sondra Bender and named in honor of Jack I. Bender, Howard's father.
-The arena holds 4,500 fans for basketball and volleyball and 6,000 for concerts.
-In the spring of 1988 the university held its commencement in the new facility, marking the first time in decades that the ceremonies were held on campus.
+The funds for Bender Arena were donated by alumni benefactors Howard and Sondra Bender and the building was named in honor of Jack I. Bender, Howard's father.
+The arena holds 4,500 fans for basketball, and volleyball and 6,000 for concerts.
+In the spring of 1988, the university held its commencement in the new facility, marking the first time in decades that the ceremonies were held on campus.

 On January 15, 2003, American University dedicated the competition floor to the memory of Stafford H. "Pop" Cassell.
 Cassell was a legendary figure on campus serving as director of athletics, coach, teacher and student-athlete during his time at AU.

 Located in one of the nation's top sports and entertainment cities, Bender Arena has hosted a wide variety of events throughout the years.
 In 2010, Sir Elton John and tennis legend brought a World Team Tennis fundraiser to Bender.
 The event, which included then-WTT stars Andre Agassi, Steffi Graf and Martina Navratilova, drew more than 3,000 and raised about $500,000 for local charities fighting AIDS.